crushlovely/Amaro/README.md

 ## Details and Requirements
 The bootstrap assumes:

-* You are using Xcode 5.
+* You are using Xcode 5 or later.
 * You have the [CocoaPods gem](http://cocoapods.org/#install) installed.
 * You are on OS 10.9 or later
 * You are targetting iOS 7.0, at minimum (and thus will be compiling against at least the iOS 7.0 SDK).